 1) We need permission from speakers to post recordings.
-We are still waiting for permission from presenters and cannot guarantee the answers.
+We cannot guarantee the answers.
 Many of the applications and results are sensitive because they are producing safety-critical and security-critical findings on real projects.
 Getting approval to speak live is often easier than getting approval for a recording that is posted indefinitely.

-2) MIT was sued for posting free videos that did not adhere to requirements for the hearing and visually impaired.
-Automatic captioning was declared acceptable for live talks but not for recorded videos.
+2) MIT was sued for posting free videos that did not adhere to certain requirements.
 So we are not allowed to easily or immediately post videos, and there is a process we must follow.
 The process takes time (several months) and must be done in our free time since there is limited or no funding to support it.